kiko-nunez/anime-quote-generator/README.md

 ## Description

-Generates an anime quote based off the anime title selected.
+Generates an anime quote based off the anime character selected.

 ## Technologies Used
 - HTML5